What Can I Do If My Insurance Company Underpaid My Claim?

 If The Insurance Company Does Not Pay What Is Owed, Will We Have To Go To Trial?

 If the insurance company does not pay what is owed, you certainly can file a lawsuit.
-The insurance company will pay whether the insured claimant is claiming against a third-party, a driver, or occupier of premises for their negligence in allowing a dangerous condition to exist that caused a fall or accident and resulted in injury.
+The insurance company will pay whether the insured claimant is claiming against a third-party, a driver, or occupier of premises for their negligence in allowing a dangerous condition to exist that caused a fall or crash and resulted in injury.

 Any claim can be settled before filing a lawsuit and any claim in a lawsuit can be settled before the actual Trial.